Kitware/QuickView/docs/userguide/gui_overview.md

    on the left end of the [toolbar](toolbar.md).

 3. The [viewport](view_port.md) displays one or more variables for the user.
-For each variable, the colormap, contour level etc. can be adjusted individually using the associated gear icon.
+For each variable, the colormap, value ranges etc. can be adjusted individually using the associated gear icon.

-4. The [camera action widget](camera.md) located in the bottom right corner of the viewport are used for centrally adjusting all views in the viewport, i.e., zooming in or out, or moving the displayed images with respect to the GUI.
+   The viewport also contains a camera widget in its bottom-right corner, which can be used to centrally adjusting all views in the viewport, i.e., zooming in or out, or moving the displayed images with respect to the GUI.